 - Analytics and reporting tools: Analytics and reporting tools inform you where problems and opportunities lie.
 You can use sales reports and analytics to create and measure changes in the sales process that can either help you save or make money.

 As you look to streamline your sales operations, there is fortunately no shortage of software available to help your sales organization thrive and be as efficient as possible.
-For example, Freshsales CRM is designed specifically for small businesses and comes with automation tools, task management features, robust analytics and reporting, and pipeline management.
+For example, Freshworks CRM is designed specifically for small businesses and comes with automation tools, task management features, robust analytics and reporting, and pipeline management.

 Frequently Asked Questions (FAQs)